 It’s useful for providing more information to candidates, allowing them to organically discover information on the platform where they’re likely to apply for the role anyway.

 If your budget can’t accommodate that yet, you can use your company’s LinkedIn homepage to post content aimed at candidates as well as clients.

 Other platforms like Hired, SheCanCode, Cord, Haystack, and AngelList also allow you to create a page to show off your company.

-While it’s great to hear from the leadership, for most of the really engaged candidates, you will find that information from employees would be more valuable to them.
+While it’s great to hear from the leadership, for most of the really engaged candidates, you will find that information from regular team members would be more valuable to them.

 Lastly, highlight your posts to your colleagues so they can share and react to your content.
 That way it can reach a wider audience including their own talent networks!

 Social media can be a powerful tool but only when used appropriately.
 Think about your company and your brand when choosing to invest time in a platform.